The Problem with Slat Screens

 What We Built

-Our timber slat divider system uses solid hardwood — oak, walnut, or ash — machined to tolerances that allow for seasonal timber movement without visible gaps or structural compromise.
-Each slat is individually milled, finished, and fitted into a proprietary mounting system that we designed and built in-house.
+Our timber slat divider system uses solid hardwood: oak, walnut or ash.
+Each slat is machined to tolerances that allow for seasonal timber movement without visible gaps or structural compromise.

 The Process

-This is where the complexity lives.
-What appears to be a series of identical vertical battens is actually the result of a multi-stage production process that took us over a year to develop and refine.
+What looks like a row of identical vertical battens is actually the result of a multi-stage production process that took more than a year to develop and refine.
+Each slat goes through precision dimensioning, profiling and finishing before it is fitted to the custom mounting system.

 Installation